 Firstly don't panic, you’re not alone here.
 We totally understand that for some people having their picture taken feels like giving a speech or presentation, however we’re not going to tell you to 'man up' or just get on with it.
-We will gently guide you through some techniques that will make it easy for you and we’ll encourage you to be your best you on the day.
+We will gently guide you through some techniques that will make it easy, take your mind of things and help you look your absolute best.

 How should I prepare for my shoot?